Article

 [math]N_{\text{sequences}} = 4^{3.2 \times 10^9} approx 10^{1.9 \times 10^9}[/math]

-Out of those four-to-the-3.2-billion possible sequences, the overwhelming majority would code for nothing functional, would produce no viable organism, would result in protein assemblies that fold incorrectly, fail to perform their required functions, or kill the organism outright.
+Out of those 4-to-the-3.2-billion possible sequences, the overwhelming majority would code for nothing functional, would produce no viable organism, would result in protein assemblies that fold incorrectly, fail to perform their required functions, or kill the organism outright.
 The number of sequences that would code for a functional human being is a vanishingly small subset of that astronomical search space.
 We do not know exactly how small, because we cannot enumerate the functional sequences directly, but we have measurements at smaller scales that give us a sense of the rarity, and these measurements all point in the same direction.

 A Single Protein: Douglas Axe’s Experiment

-Douglas Axe, formerly at the Centre for Protein Engineering at Cambridge University, performed a series of experiments published in 2004 in the Journal of Molecular Biology that addressed the following question with experimental rigor: among all the possible amino acid sequences of a given length, what fraction would actually fold into a functional protein (Axe, D. D., 2004, Estimating the prevalence of protein sequences adopting functional enzyme folds, Journal of Molecular Biology, 341, 1295-1315)?
+Douglas Axe, formerly at the Centre for Protein Engineering at Cambridge University, performed a series of experiments published in 2004 in the Journal of Molecular Biology that addressed the following question with experimental rigor: among all the possible amino acid sequences of a given length, what fraction would actually fold into a functional protein (Axe, D.D., 2004, Estimating the prevalence of protein sequences adopting functional enzyme folds, Journal of Molecular Biology, 341, 1295-1315)?

 [math]P_{\text{protein}} = \frac{1}{10^{77}}[/math]

 And this is for a single 150-amino-acid protein.
-A modest protein.
-A representative protein, not an unusually long or complex one.
-The human body contains approximately one hundred thousand distinct proteins (Ponomarenko, E. A., et al., 2016, The Size of the Human Proteome: The Width and Depth, International Journal of Analytical Chemistry, 7436849), each of which has its own folded structure, its own function, its own role in the larger system.
-Every single one of those proteins, on Axe’s numbers, is itself a one-in-ten-to-the-seventy-seventh shot.
+It is a modest, representative protein by any meaningful scientific measure.
+The human body contains approximately 100,000 distinct proteins (Ponomarenko, E.A., et al., 2016, The Size of the Human Proteome: The Width and Depth, International Journal of Analytical Chemistry, 7436849), each of which has its own folded structure, its own function, its own role in the larger system.
+Every single one of those proteins, on Axe’s numbers, is itself a 1-in-10-to-the-77th shot.
 The probability of all of them being assembled by chance is the product of all those probabilities, which gives us a number so small that I will not bother writing it out.
 The mathematical convention for such numbers is to call them effectively zero.

 A Single Cell: Hoyle’s Calculation

 Sir Fred Hoyle, the Oxford astrophysicist, was no friend of religious creationism.
 He was an atheist who happened to do arithmetic.
-In his 1982 work co-authored with the astrophysicist N. C. Wickramasinghe, Hoyle calculated the probability that a complete set of approximately two thousand functional enzymes, the minimum required for a self-sustaining cell, could arise simultaneously by random chemical processes (Hoyle, F., and Wickramasinghe, N. C., 1982, Evolution from Space: A Theory of Cosmic Creationism, Simon and Schuster).
-His result was one in ten to the power of forty thousand.
+In his 1982 work co-authored with the astrophysicist N.C.
+Wickramasinghe, Hoyle calculated the probability that a complete set of approximately 2,000 functional enzymes, the minimum required for a self-sustaining cell, could arise simultaneously by random chemical processes (Hoyle, F., and Wickramasinghe, N.C., 1982, Evolution from Space: A Theory of Cosmic Creationism, Simon and Schuster).
+His result was 1 in 10 to the power of 40,000.

 [math]P_{\text{Hoyle}} = \frac{1}{10^{40{,}000}}[/math]